-How Do You Get a PFA in Pennsylvania?Published: Jun 30, 2017 in Protection From Abuse (PFA)
+How Do You Get a PFA in Pennsylvania?Published: Mar 03, 2023 in Protection From Abuse (PFA)

 Written by Anthony Piccirilli

 A protection from abuse (PFA) is a civil order of protection for both men and women that a judge signs to tell an abuser to stop the behavior if he or she wants to avoid legal consequences.
-Attorney Anthony Piccirilli is a highly-experienced Pittsburgh PFA lawyer who can help you seek the legal means necessary to safeguard yourself and your loved ones from abuse.

-When is a PFA Necessary?
+When Is a PFA Necessary?

 What are the Types of PFAs?

 Pennsylvania issues a PFA according to the kind of abuse you seek protection from.
 There are three different protection orders available.